 33 Fundraising Ideas for Schools and Colleges

-Explore nonprofit fundraising ideas specific to schools, from elementary to high schools, and ideas that are sure to thrive on college campuses.
+Explore nonprofit fundraising ideas built for schools, from elementary classrooms to high schools, and specific ideas that thrive on college campuses.

 Fundraising Ideas for Elementary Schools

-Let’s start by diving into the best ideas to get little ones involved in fundraising.
-Explore these safe and fun ways to give elementary school students the chance to express their generosity.
+Let’s start by diving into the best fundraising ideas for kids.
+Explore these safe and fun elementary school fundraising ideas that allow students to express their generosity.

 1. Bake Sale

 Gather students and their families to create something delicious.
-Create a signup list to ensure you have a wide variety of baked goods to sell in exchange for donations.
-You’ll give students a chance to express themselves through unique recipes and have something for anyone passing by.
-Make sure to advertise well throughout the school for the best chance at attracting hungry customers.
+Start by sending out a sign-up list to ensure you have enough baked goods to sell in exchange for donations.
+You’ll allow students to showcase unique recipes and give anyone passing by a chance to enjoy something sweet.

 2. Talent Show

-Showcase the talent of each unique student to attract a crowd and boost the visibility of a nonprofit you’re passionate about.
-Set up a space to host people, or get creative to host it virtually with a set price per ticket sale that helps you achieve your fundraising goal.
+Showcase the talent of each unique student to attract a crowd and boost donations.
+Set up a space to host people, or host it virtually with a set price per ticket sale that helps you achieve your fundraising goal.

 3. Letter Writing